max-talanov/1/Neurotechnologies_and_TRIZ/IM.md

 1. **S-Field** the substance-field pair that is main building block of the TRIZ [inventive standards](https://github.com/max-talanov/1/blob/master/Neurotechnologies_and_TRIZ/IM.md#inventive-standards).

-## Description
+## Innovation life-cycle

 The proposed innovation methodology is based on the [ARIZ process](https://en.wikipedia.org/wiki/TRIZ) (Algorithm of inventive problems solving (in Russian)) and [Software development life-cycle](https://en.wikipedia.org/wiki/Software_development_process) (SDL).
 The SDL contains the following phases: analysis, design, development and validation with further maintenance ... .
 As the Innovation methodology is focused main on solving technical problems here we take into account only analysis, design and early prototyping, they are influenced by ARIZ process.
-The picture below contains simple waterfall SDL with mapped ARIZ activities (below we indicate that with the influence of ARIZ it convolves into double-spiral process).
+The picture below contains simple waterfall SDL with mapped ARIZ activities (below we indicate that with the influence of ARIZ SDL convolves into [double-spiral process](https://github.com/max-talanov/1/blob/master/Neurotechnologies_and_TRIZ/IM.md#double-spiral-life-cycle)).

 ![Innovation methodology](Innovation_methodology-TRIZ_LS.png)